tlorusso/traveltime/README.md

 ## traveltimeR - API Wrapper for the Traveltime API

-An API Wrapper to get isochrones from the Traveltime API directly into R as an sf-object.
-Supports several modes of transport.
+The traveltimeR-package allows to retrieve isochrones for traveltimemaps from the Traveltime Platform API directly from R. The isochrones are stored as sf-objects, ready for visualization or further processing.
 The isochrones display how far you can travel from a certain location within a given timeframe.
-You need an API-Key for the Traveltime-Platform to use the package.

-https://api.traveltimeapp.com/
+Numerous modes of transport are supported. https://api.traveltimeapp.com/

 __GET an API-KEY__ here: http://docs.traveltimeplatform.com/overview/getting-keys/